-According to a recent study, nearly 85 per cent of vessel operators across the globe are facing challenges on a lack of standardized data submission to Ports, Maritime authorities, customs, and other government agencies.
+According to a recent study, nearly 85 per cent of vessel operators across the globe are facing challenges on a lack of standardised data submission to Ports, Maritime authorities, Customs, and other Government agencies.
 With differing vessel data and clearance processes at each Port; manual & duplicate data entry still impedes information quality and operational efficiency for Shipping Lines.
-A Single Window System, as mandated by IMO, will allow Shipping Line Operators/vessel agents to submit all vessel-related data prior to arrival-stay-departure to the Port and Maritime/Regulatory Authorities in a harmonized way through standard information templates.
+A Single Window System, as mandated by IMO, will allow Shipping Line Operators/vessel agents to submit all vessel-related data prior to arrival-stay-departure to the Port and Maritime/Regulatory Authorities in a harmonised way through standard information templates.
 Moreover, it also ensures that the information submitted is only once and repurposed to the greatest extent possible.

 Customs authorities worldwide often find it challenging to deal with the parallel mandate of Illicit trading as it causes loss of revenue and cargo.
 In turn, this parallel mandate also leads to operational inefficiencies with a legitimate supply chain.
 IMO’s FAL Convention addresses this challenge with digitization or a mandatory Single Window System.
 Technology sets governance of frameworks to counter illicit trade and risk deterrence.
 A Single Window platform proactively identifies emerging threats with pre-arrival shipment information.
 It connects all inter-agencies like Customs, Immigration, Port Health, and other border security forces to share information on the arrival-stay-departure of vessels and their cargo so that information discrepancy is null.
 Moreover, it even prevents the users from tampering with any data/document submitted, thereby preventing malpractices in the trade.